williammarsh/williammarsh/README.md

 The GITHUB of @williammarsh

-A PhD student based at the Natural History Museum, where I use a combination of ancient DNA and biomolecular techniques to study ancient British populations.
+A PhD student based at the Natural History Museum, where I use a combination of ancient DNA and biomolecular techniques to study ancient Hominin populations.

 My main interests lie in the fields of Evolutionary Genetics, Ancient DNA, Evolutionary Biology and Human Evolution.